 Our vision is of a society where everyone has an equal chance to take part, and by taking part can make change for the better in themselves, their place and their communities.

 Our work seeks to contribute positively to addressing these issues while remaining rooted in high-quality engagement processes and cultural and social outcomes.
-We combine arts, educational and cultural activities such as theatre, food, music, visual art and digital media.
 Our work is highly participatory and communities are co-creators in our work.
 We work in community spaces, green spaces, streets and non-arts venues.

 We are an Arts Council England National Portfolio Organisation and have a track record of work spanning more than 30 years in the city, in the region and internationally.
 In 2014 we moved into an ex-industrial building in Stoke Town and created a new front door for the organisation with our community led real bread bakery, Bread in Common.